10 Jaw-Dropping Temples in Bali That You Can’t Miss

 Pura Luhur Uluwatu

 The trip to the temple requires you to walk along some steep steps on the side of the cliff.
-It’s a safe passage, but it does take about an hour and may tire some tourists out.
-In fact, most people turn often around before reaching the temple grounds.
+It’s a safe passage, but it takes about an hour and may tire some tourists.
+In fact, most people often turn around before reaching the temple grounds.
 (Big mistake, man.
 Big mistake.)

 Goa Gajah